Transport map accelerated Markov chain Monte Carlo: Conclusions

 We have introduced a new MCMC approach that uses transport maps to accelerate sampling from challenging target distributions.
 Our approach adaptively constructs nonlinear transport maps from MCMC samples, via the solution of a convex and separable optimization problem.
 From one perspective, the resulting maps transform the target to a reference distribution that is increasingly Gaussian and isotropic, and hence easier to sample.
 From a complementary perspective, the maps transform simple proposal mechanisms into non-Gaussian proposals on the target.
 Our maps are by construction invertible and continuously differentiable functions between the reference and target spaces, and hence they allow broad flexibility in choosing reference-space MCMC proposals.
 Yet building the maps themselves requires no derivative information from the target distribution.

-The efficiency of our approach is primarily a result of capturing nonlinear dependencies and non-Gaussian structure in the posterior and, when possible, exploiting this knowledge with global independence proposals.
-Global proposals can robustly be embedded in a delayed rejection or mixture framework, via the TM+DRG and TM+MIX algorithms, respectively.
+The efficiency of our approach is primarily a result of capturing nonlinear dependencies and non-Gaussian structure in the posterior and, when possible, exploiting this knowledge with global independence proposals (e.g., TM+DRG).
 Of course, sequentially updating the transport map introduces an additional computational cost, which may become important in simple problems.
 As shown in the BOD example, however, our methods can be more efficient on strongly non-Gaussian problems, even when the target density is trivial to evaluate.
 On more complex posteriors, as in the ODE and DAE examples of Section~\ref{sec:perf:predprey} and \ref{sec:perf:maple}, the efficiency gains can be even more significant, both in terms of effective sample size per posterior evaluation and effective sample size per unit of wallclock time.
 It is also important to point out that our current implementation does not exploit the many levels of parallelism afforded by the map construction algorithm: solution of the optimization problem \eqref{eq:regopt} can made embarrassingly parallel over parameter dimensions, and additional parallelism can be introduced over samples.\footnote{Our implementation is freely available in MUQ \cite{MUQ}.
 This work used commit 7417f35 from MUQ's git repository.}